The guilt — processing the feelings around placing a parent

 One of the hardest things I had to learn: your parent's wellbeing is not your sole responsibility.
 You're part of their care now, not the entirety of it.
 That's not less love.
 That's actually more wisdom about how to love them well.

-Moving Forward
+What Moving Forward Actually Looks Like

 The guilt won't disappear overnight.
 But it will change.
 Right now it's all-consuming because everything is new and raw.
 In a few weeks, as you see your parent settling in, as you notice they're gaining weight or they're engaged in activities, as you realize they're actually safer than they were at home, the guilt will start to quiet down.
-Not because you're stopping being a good person, but because reality is showing you what you chose to do: you chose a place where your parent can get the care they need.
+Not because you're becoming a worse person, but because reality is showing you what you chose to do: you chose a place where your parent can get the care they need.

 When you visit, go without the voice that says you should be doing this at home.
 Go and see your parent as a person visiting someone they love, not as a judge reviewing your decisions.
 Bring something they like.
 Sit with them.
 Notice what they're engaging with.
 Some days will be harder than others.